 The authors of the study believe the statistics should also include work stress-induced suicides, occupational diseases, and commuting fatalities.

 LTD insurance is specifically put in place to protect workers who are injured on the job.
-Sometimes LTD can be combined with short-term disability, which kicks in following a claim investigation.
+Sometimes LTD can be combined with short-term disability insurance, which kicks in following a claim investigation.
 Short-term and long-term disability policies have a coverage deadline.
 With short-term disability, the average coverage period is two years.
 Some policies will offer an extended coverage period of three years.
 But, rarely do any employer-sponsored short-term disability plan longer than three years.

 LTD insurance has a coverage period between five and 10 years.
 If you have short-term disability coverage and are injured on the job, it will offer short-term financial protection until your LTD policy kicks in.
 This will give you a longer coverage period, which is why both disability plans are highly recommended to all Canadian workers.